SummittDweller/wieting-one-click-hugo-cms/site/content/management/startup.md

 Once the power strip is on move to step `C` below.

 <div class="page-break"></div>

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 ### C - Content Power-Up

 The content server should be left on at all times, but if the blue lights at `C` are NOT lit, check the small toggle switch near the lights.
-Turn if on if necessary.
+Turn it on if necessary.

 Move to the audio rack and step `D`.